TalkShopLive/ios-sdk/README.md

 - Parameters:
   - `jwtToken`: Updated JWT token
   - `isGuest`: A boolean indicating whether the user will updated to guest user (true) or a federated user (false).
+  - `completion`:
+      - `status`: A boolean value indicating whether the user was updated successfully or not.
+      - `error`: An optional error that occurred during the sending process, if any.

 ```
 self.chatInstance.updateUser(jwtToken: "Your Updated JWTToken", isGuest:true/false) { status, error in